pmilet/playback/README.md

 There is also the possibility to capture the responses of any outgoing Api request in order to test the Api in total isolation.
 Use the IPlaybackContext interface into your outgoing service proxies ( by injecting the IPlaybackContext into the  constructors ).
 This interface provides methods for saving and replaying the responses from outgoing calls ( and correlate to the Api playback-id).

-## Use case 1 : has a developer i want to record api requests in order to be able to replay them.
+## Use case 1 : has a developer I want to record api requests in order to be able to replay them.

  In you web api project install pmilet.Playback package: Install-Package pmilet.Playback -Version 1.0.6